xmxnt/open-responses/docs/OpenAICompatibility.md

   - Use only one approach (either `instructions` or system messages) for clarity

 - **Tool Call Handling**:
-  - Multi-turn tool calls are processed recursively by Masaic
+  - Multi-turn tool calls are processed recursively by Open-Responses
   - Tool call IDs are crucial for proper mapping between calls and responses
   - Limit the number of tool calls to avoid hitting platform limits